 Utilize the Weekends, Holidays, or Your Normal Day Off

 I know that when you have a day off you want to use it to go shopping or doing something else that you want to do.
-But the reality is that you have a passion that you are trying to make your full time job.
-So with that being said you are going to have to sacrifice some of your free time on your days off from your full time job to really go full force on getting things done for your passion.
+But the reality is that when you follow your passion that you are trying to make your full time job.
+So with that being said you are going to have to sacrifice some of your free time on your days off from your full time job to really go full force on getting things done.

 I hope that all of these tips helped you out with learning how to follow your passion with a full time job.
 And even if you are feeling frustrated or overwhelmed with doing both a full time job and pursuing your passion it’s okay it happens.
 But just know that hard work will pay off (see my blog here).